Harmonic mappings between singular metric spaces: Introduction

 \bt 1).
-If $X$ has property C and $Y$ is a locally doubling NPC space, then each solution $u$ of the Dirichlet problem of Korevaar and Schoen (if exists) is locally H\"older continuous.
+Let $X$ be a complete metric measure space and $Y$ a locally doubling NPC space.
+If the approximating energy density $e_\varepsilon^{c,Y}$ between $X$ and $Y$ has property $\Cp$, then each solution $u$ of the Dirichlet problem (if exists) is locally H\"older continuous.

 2).
-If $X$ has strong property C and $Y$ is NPC, then each solution $u$ of the Dirichlet problem of Korevaar and Schoen (if exists) is locally H\"older continuous. \et
+Let $X$ be a complete metric measure space and $Y$ an NPC space.
+If the approximating energy density $e_\varepsilon^{c,Y}$ between $X$ and $Y$ has strong property $\Cp$, then each solution $u$ of the Dirichlet problem (if exists) is locally H\"older continuous. \et

-The definition of metric spaces with strong property C is given in Section~\ref{subsec:metric spaces C} below.
-It includes many nice spaces, in particular, Lipschitz manifolds considered in~\cite{g98}, admissible Riemannian polyhedrons considered in~\cite{c95,ef01,dm10}, and metric spaces with the strong measure contraction property (SMCP) considered in~\cite{s98}.
+The definition of approximating energy density with (strong) property $\Cp$ shall be given in Section~\ref{subsec:metric spaces C} below.
+For a given NPC space $Y$, when $X$ is either the Lipschitz manifold considered in~\cite{g98}, or the admissible Riemannian polyhedron considered in~\cite{c95,ef01,dm10}, or metric spaces with the strong measure contraction property (SMCP) considered in~\cite{s98} or $\RCD(K,N)$-space considered in \cite{ags14b,ags15,gt20}, the Korevaar-Schoen approximating energy density between $X$ and $Y$ will have strong property $\Cp$.
+Similarly, when $X$ satisfies the SMCPBG, the Kuwae-Shioya approximating energy density will have strong property $\Cp$; see Examples \ref{ex:metric space C} and \ref{exam:Kuwae-Shioya strong property c} below.
+Consequently, we obtain the following corollary of Theorem \ref{thm:main thm regularity}.